 His team are graduates in various subjects and have extensive linguistic, business, strategic and international experience, enabling them to support independent reviews and the services offered by David Swindle Crime Solutions.

 Over the years, there has been extensive online coverage and reports in the media regarding David Swindle and his work.
-The internet links page contains a selection of these references.
+The links and media page of this website refers to a selection of these.